-Rapid DMARC is powered by Agari’s Identity Intelligence Network (AI2).
-The fundamental goal of Agari Identity Intelligence is to model the email-sending behavior of all legitimate senders across the Internet and to update these sending behavioral models in real-time.
-Using Internet-scale sources of email telemetry that includes DMARC authentication data from over two trillion emails sent annually, patented scalable algorithms, and a real-time Machine Learning pipeline, the system can make an accurate determination of trusted and untrusted senders.
+Rapid DMARC is powered by the Agari Identity Graph™.
+The fundamental goal is to model the email-sending behavior of all legitimate senders across the Internet and to update these sending behavioral models in real-time.
+Using Internet-scale sources of email telemetry that include DMARC authentication data from over two trillion emails sent annually, patented scalable algorithms, and real-time advanced machine learning, accurate determinations of trusted and untrusted senders can be modeled.

 When an organization leverages Rapid DMARC, the system inventories all the domains of that organization and analyzes the email senders that send email using these domains.
 Using historical knowledge from even before the organization implemented Rapid DMARC, including the sending behavior models for well-known senders that typically send email on behalf of organizations, such as MailChimp, Constant Contact, Salesforce, Marketo and SendGrid, the system maps these well-known senders to emails sent on behalf of the organization.
 Additionally, the system can map untrusted senders alerting the organization that someone is spoofing their domains and that they’re coming from a known malicious source.
 At this point the organization can enforce a policy to automatically quarantine or delete any message that is coming from an untrusted sender, keeping their employees safe.

 All of this can be accomplished without having to complete the long process of publishing a DMARC record.